Chapter 1: Married Life - Childhood's End

 Caution: This Fan Fiction Sex Story contains strong sexual content, including Ma/Fa, Ma/Ma, Consensual, Magic, Rape, Reluctant, Romantic, Gay, BiSexual, Heterosexual, Fiction, Fan Fiction, High Fantasy, Interracial, Anal Sex, Analingus, First, Masturbation, Oral Sex, Petting, Prostitution,

 Desc: Fan Fiction Sex Story: Chapter 1: Married Life - Childhood's End - Raviathan, a city elf with too many secrets and regrets, undergoes a long journey in order to find his way in the world.
 Part 1 is a Dragon Age Blight fic with many additions and twists to the original story.
 This story starts off on the fluffy side, but beware.
 Thar be dragons, and it will dip into darker territories.
+I'd rather overtag for potential triggers than undertag.
+Rape and prostitution occur rarely in the overall narrative, but they are present.

 The predawn light added a grey wash to the apartment, one of the highest in the alienage.
 Raviathan sat across from his father, Cyrion, over a breakfast of oats and a boiled egg each.
 The other two chairs tucked in at the table hadn’t been used for years, their presence a silent echo of loved ones lost.
 The memory of Adaia and Solyn lingered in the room like the last notes of music that continued to reverberate in the mind after the instrument had stopped playing.